This post may contain affiliate links. Please read our disclosure policy.

 Sweet Potato Muffins

-- In a large bowl, combine the flour, sugar, baking powder, cinnamon, and salt.
-Transfer the sweet potato mixture from the blender to the bowl of dry ingredients.
-Stir with a wooden spoon until combined.
+- In a large bowl, whisk the flour, sugar, baking powder, cinnamon, and salt.
+Set aside.

 - I would not recommend using yams instead of sweet potatoes.
 They have more starch than sweet potatoes so they won’t lend enough moisture to the recipe as sweet potatoes do.

 - Instead of almond milk, you can use any other plant-based milk or regular milk.